Date: 21 April 2015. Anchor Ball.

 bottom (1/4" hole) and I through-bolted it to the VHF base.

-The doggone pipe would rotate (port or starboard depending upon the
+a problem.
+The doggone pipe would rotate (port or starboard

-from a spray bottle.
-That won't let it tip over and solved the vertical issues.
+That prevents it from tipping over and solved the vertical issues.

 Additionally, I had an old flag pole tucked into a locker.
 I screwed